hslam/mux/README.md

 ### Authors
-workerpool was written by Mort Huang.
+mux was written by Mort Huang.